Adversarial Coreset Selection for Efficient Robust Training: Implementation Details

 \section{Implementation Details}

 This section provides the details of our experiments in \Cref{sec:experiments}.
-We used a single NVIDIA Tesla V100-SXM2-16GB GPU for CIFAR-10~\citep{krizhevsky2009learning} and SVHN~\citep{netzer2011reading}, and a single NVIDIA Tesla V100-SXM2-32GB GPU for ImageNet-12~\citep{russakovsky2015imagenet,liu2020refool}.
-Our implementation is released at this \href{repository}{https://github.com/hmdolatabadi/ACS}.
+We used a single NVIDIA Tesla V100-SXM2-16GB GPU for CIFAR-10~\citep{krizhevsky2009learning} and SVHN~\citep{netzer2011reading}, a single NVIDIA Tesla V100-SXM2-32GB GPU for ImageNet-12~\citep{liu2020refool}, and a single NVIDIA A100 for ImageNet-100~\citep{russakovsky2015imagenet}.
+Our implementation is released at this \href{repository}{https://github.com/hmdolatabadi/ACS}.\footnote{Note that the exact training time reported in our experiments may vary between different devices, their drivers, the version of libraries used, etc. Nevertheless, the relative time difference and speed-up between training with the entire data and its subsets using adversarial coreset selection is going to be similar.}